Last Updated on July 18, 2023 by Angie

 Breadworks Bakery is located at 2110 Brighton Road in Perry South (in the North Side).

-Prohibition Pastries in Point Breeze
+Prohibition Pastries in East Liberty

 Prohibition Pastries fills an interesting bakery niche by using local spirits and beers to flavor their goodies.
 Hand pies, pies, cupcakes, quiches, cakes, cookies, and breads are all on offer here.